karimknaebel/surge/README.md

 SurGe expects image tensors in `BCHW` format with unnormalized RGB values in `[0, 1]`.
 Do not apply ImageNet normalization or similar preprocessing.

-> [!TIP]
-If you want the exact model from the arXiv v1 paper, you can `git checkout v1` and specify corresponding checkpoint version `SurGe.from_pretrained("karimknaebel/surge-large", revision="v1")`.

 ```python
 import torch